revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> To insert multiple documents thorugh a single query we can use the insertMany() command. for example,
+> To insert multiple documents through a single query we can use the insertMany() command. for example,
 ```
 db.collection.insertMany([{name: "Jack", dept: "training"},
                           {name: "Henry", dept: "finance"},